Reader Questions: Cash and Bond Holdings Details

 Since the huge megabanks still pay essentially zero interest, everyone should at least have a separate, no-fee online savings account to piggy-back onto your existing checking account.
 The interest rates on savings accounts can drop at any time, so I list the top rates as well as competitive rates from banks with a history of competitive rates and solid user experience.
 Some banks will bait you with a temporary top rate and then lower the rates in the hopes that you are too lazy to leave.

 • The top saving rate at the moment: Pibank at 4.60% APY (no min), but they have some weird restrictions; like you can only use wire/Plaid to deposit and wire transfers to withdraw funds?!
-OnPath FCU is at 4.40% APY with $25,000 minimum balance.
-CIT Platinum Savings is now at 3.75% APY with $5,000+ balance and is offering an up to $300 deposit bonus which increases your effective APY for a while.
+CineFi (no min) dropped a bit to 4.25% APY, a division of First Entertainment Credit Union.
+OnPath FCU also dropped to 4.25% APY with $25,000 minimum balance.
+CIT Platinum Savings held at 3.75% APY with $5,000+ balance, with a new 4.10% APY Boost promotion that was recently extended to 5/31.
 There are many banks in between.

-• SoFi Bank is at 3.30% APY + up to 4.00% APY for 6 months + $325 new account bonus with qualifying direct deposit.
+• SoFi Bank is at 3.30% APY (new customers can get up to 4.00% APY for 6 months + increased $425 bonus with qualifying direct deposit.
 You must maintain a direct deposit of any amount (even $1) each month for the higher ongoing APY.
 SoFi has historically competitive rates and full banking features.

 Short-term guaranteed rates (1 year and under)